Seidomo/book_app/README.md

 ## Number and name of feature: Story 1: Database
 * Estimate of time needed to complete: 2hr
 * Start time: 4:30
-* Finish time:
+* Finish time: 8:30
 * Actual time needed to complete:

 ## Lab 12
 ## Number and name of feature: Story 1: Database
 * Estimate of time needed to complete: 2hr
 * Start time: 2:00
+* Finish time: 5:30
+* Actual time needed to complete: 6.5hrs

+## Number and name of feature: Story 2: Single Book
+* Estimate of time needed to complete: 1 hr
+* Start time: 6:00
-* Finish time: 4:30
+* Finish time: 6:30
-* Actual time needed to complete:
+* Actual time needed to complete: 30 min